regolith-labs/ore-cli/README.md

 ## Cloning the repositories
 You will need to have git installed on your computer to clone, build and test this software.
 On debian/ubuntu this can usualy be done with ```sudo apt install git```.
 If this does not work, please google how to install git on your OS.

+You will need to have build tools installed on your computer to enable compilation of some of the rust libraries.
+On debian/ubuntu this can usualy be done with ```sudo apt install build-essential```.
+Please google how to install development tools for your OS.

 First create a suitable folder to clone the 3 git repositories to:
 ```sh
 mkdir ~/ore2; cd ~/ore2